stasiselectronics/8BitWiFiVisualizer/docs/board/assembly.md

 	<a href="{{site.baseurl}}/docs/board/assets/assembly/esp32_taped_2.jpg"><img src="{{site.baseurl}}/docs/board/assets/assembly/esp32_taped_2.jpg"></a>
 </figure>

 You can have the tape cover one side of the module.
 Solder the side you can, and the module should be mounted securely enough to remove the tape.
+Make sure to solder the other side that was previously under the tape.

 <figure style="max-width: 400px;" class="align-center">
 	<a href="{{site.baseurl}}/docs/board/assets/assembly/esp32_soldered.jpg"><img src="{{site.baseurl}}/docs/board/assets/assembly/esp32_soldered.jpg"></a>